Ali Larijani: Political career (1981–2026)

+Larijani was the secretary of the Supreme National Security Council from 15 August 2005 to 20 October 2007, replacing Hassan Rouhani; he was appointed to the position by President Mahmoud Ahmadinejad.
+Larijani's resignation from the secretary position was accepted on 20 October 2007; President Ahmadinejad had turned down his previous resignations.

 In the March 2008 parliamentary election, Larijani won a seat from Qom.
 He said he was willing to work with Ahmadinejad; according to Larijani, he did not disagree with Ahmadinejad on ideological issues and had only "differences in style".
 In May 2008, Larijani became speaker of the parliament.
 He was reelected in the next year as chairman of the parliament.
-He was re-elected in 2012 elections as the Qom district's high-receiving candidate.
+He was re-elected in the 2012 election, receiving the highest vote of any candidate in the Qom district.
 He was also elected for another term as chairman of the parliament on 5 June 2012 and was sworn in on 11 June 2012.

 Larijani implied on 21 June 2009 that authorities took the side of one candidate without clarifying which candidate.
 Just after the election, Larijani reportedly congratulated presidential candidate Mir Hossein Mousavi as he, having "access to firsthand and classified information and news", believed Mousavi had won the election.
-However, on 22 October 2012, during a QA meeting with the students of Iran University of Science and Technology, Larijani denied the allegations that he had congratulated Mousavi.
+However, on 22 October 2012, during a Q and A meeting with the students of Iran University of Science and Technology, Larijani denied the allegations that he had congratulated Mousavi.
 He was elected as speaker in the new Majlis in May 2016.